Bmdhia/Item_sales_predictions/README.md

 #### 🎆 Using this model to predict item outlet sales may have limitations, as indicated by an R^2 score of 0.595 and an RMSE of 1057.39, suggesting a noticeable disparity in performance metrics.

 # Recommendations :
-- I recommend to fine-tune input features, adjust model parameters, or explore other regression techniques to to achieve more reliable and precise predictions for item outlet sales.
+- I recommend to fine-tune input features, adjust model hyperparameters, or explore other regression techniques to achieve more reliable and precise predictions for item outlet sales.

 # Limitations & Next Steps :